 The windier part of the year lasts for 7.5 months, from October 20 to June 4, with average wind speeds of more than 6.8 miles per hour.
-The windiest day of the year is April 2, with an average hourly wind speed of 8.2 miles per hour.
+The windiest month of the year in Magnolia is March, with an average hourly wind speed of 8.0 miles per hour.

 The calmer time of year lasts for 4.5 months, from June 4 to October 20.
-The calmest day of the year is August 24, with an average hourly wind speed of 5.5 miles per hour.
+The calmest month of the year in Magnolia is August, with an average hourly wind speed of 5.5 miles per hour.